rmjarvis/TreeCorr/README.rst

       quantity.

 :KG:  Cross-correlation of convergence with shear.
 Like the NG calculation, but
-      weighting the pairs by the kappa values the foreground points.
+      weighting the pairs by the kappa values of the foreground points.

 There are also additional combinations involving complex fields with different spin than 2 (shear is a spin-2 field).
 See `Two-point Correlation Functions